OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

 the date-time column (plotted as X-axis on graph) and the second column is the variable of interest that changes as a function of time.

-The two things we should keep in mind with time-series data is firstly it is easiest to get dates into the correct date-time format as soon as possible, this way we can let the computer do the hard work when it comes to plotting etc. The next thing we should keep in mind is that there are any number of data analysis and statistical methods specifically designed for time-series data.
+There are two things we should keep in mind when working with time-series data.
+Firstly it is easiest to get dates into the correct datetime format as soon as possible, this way we can let the computer do the hard work when it comes to plotting etc. Secondly, we should keep in mind is that there are any number of data analysis and statistical methods specifically designed for time-series data.
 There are also caveats related to using standard statistical techniques (e.g. linear regression) to time-series data, so watch out for these!

-In this session we will explain what dates are, show how to read dates in R, and we will also look at auto-correlation of time-series, which are two concepts that are great importance in time-series analysis and find application in a number of different places (e.g. Durbin Watson statistic, ARIMA models, eddy co-variance calculations etc).
+In this session we will explain how R handles dates, and we will also look at auto-correlation and cross-correlation of time-series, which are two concepts that are great importance in time-series analysis and find application in a number of different places (e.g. Durbin Watson statistic, ARIMA models, eddy co-variance calculations etc).

 #1.
 What is a date and datetime exactly?